HolmesLab/holmeslab/docs/Projects/PCX/scan-session.md

 ---

+# Non-MRI Tasks (Can be done in any order, based on time)

 ## **SECTION 2: Self-Report Surveys

 *Now we're going to go to the first selection of surveys, which will take about 30 minutes.
 I'm going to set you up on this computer here, and then I'll leave the room.
 You can fill out the surveys, and I'll be right next door, so let me know if you have any questions or if you want any clarification on any of the questions.*